thenoursehorse/risb/docs/tutorials/self-consistent.md

 ### Helper functions

-As an aside, let me describe how to obtain the above mean-field matrices, which has to be done at eacheiteration of the self-consistent process.
+As an aside, let me describe how to obtain the above mean-field matrices, which has to be done at each iteration of the self-consistent process.
 There are helper functions that do this for you.
 They simply take in numpy arrays and either use `numpy.einsum` or multiply arrays together.
 Below, the definition of `bloch_qp` and `kweights` will be described later.